 How Does A Person Apply?

 IHSS in Los Angeles County is administered by the Department of Public Social Services (DPSS).
 DPSS is responsible for determining the eligibility of potential IHSS consumers and takes applications for IHSS through the “IHSS Application Hotline,” which can be reached at 888-944-4477 or TTY: 800-735-2922.
 After the initial call, a county social worker will schedule an in-home interview with the potential IHSS recipient.
-Using information gathered during the in-home interview, DPSS will complete an assessment of the person’s needs and determine whether or not he/she qualifies to receive IHSS.
+Using information gathered during the in-home interview, DPSS will complete an assessment of the person’s needs and determine whether or not they qualify to receive IHSS.

 In addition, all new IHSS consumer applicants are required to obtain a licensed healthcare professional’s written certification that he or she needs assistance with some activities of daily living to remain safely at home, before services will be approved.
 A licensed healthcare professional could be a physician, physician’s assistant, regional center clinician or clinician supervisor, occupational therapist, physical therapist, psychiatrist, psychologist, optometrist, ophthalmologist or a public health nurse.
 The written certification should be submitted to the county by using the IHSS Medical Certification Form (SOC 873), which should be given to the applicant by their social worker.
-It can also be downloaded here:
+It can also be downloaded by clicking here.

 In cases where the consumer applicant is being discharged from a hospital or nursing home, services may be approved prior to receipt of the certification.

 What Does A Person Do Once Approved for IHSS?